 10. Ninja Batman

 It was a difficult decision between this and Dragon Pilot: Hisone & Masotan.
 In the end I asked myself a question: If I could only rewatch one of them, which would I pick?
 And the answer couldn't be more obvious to me.
-Batman battling a giant robot castle with the batmobile beats listening to Mari Okada's dialogue any day, even if the whole story part of Ninja Batman is barely worth registering.
+Batman battling a giant robot castle with the batmobile beats listening to Mari Okada's quirky dialogue any day, even if the whole story part of Ninja Batman is barely worth registering.
 Batman might be the lesser anime if you take the critical approach, but watching Batman is overall much more fun to me.

 9. Megalo Box